 Sarah received her J.D. from Georgetown University, where she represented juveniles in delinquency proceedings in D.C.
 Superior Court with the Juvenile Justice Clinic.
 She also served on the American Criminal Law Review, where she was an editor for the Annual Survey of White Collar Crime section on the Foreign Corrupt Practices Act (FCPA).
 During law school, Sarah interned for the Department of Justice Asset Forfeiture and Money Laundering Section (AFMLS).
 She received her B.A. cum laude from Tufts University in 2010.

-Admitted to practice: Maryland
+Admitted to practice: District of Columbia, Maryland

 Highlights, News & Knowledge